-Accept Programs Committee's recommendation to award and execute a no-cost extension to Olive Crest to ensure the continuation of WIOA Youth services to Foster Care Youth.
+Ratify Workforce Connections' no-cost contract award with Olive Crest to ensure the continuation of WIOA Youth services to foster care youth.
 The contract extension shall be from July 1, 2016 through February 28, 2017.

 1.800.550.CHILD (2445) www.olivecrest.org